5 ways to get fit for 2019

 “There's no reason not to be active,” says Daniel Roy, Le Gym’s manager.
 “Just playing a sport once or twice a week is a great way to stay in shape.”

 Even for certified fitness buffs, it’s important to switch things up.
 Do you normally stick to strength training?
 Sign up for kickboxing.

 Roy recommends “thinking outside the box.”
-For example, he suggests trying the new High Gear aerobics class for 2018.
+For example, he suggests trying the High Gear aerobics class this winter.
 The circuit-style workout will be held every Sunday at 5 p.m.